snake-charmer-devs/snake-charmer/README.md

 repo, and install the appropriate Python version from there.
 1. Install `distribute` directly from [pypi](http://pypi.python.org/packages/source/d/distribute/) in order to provide Pip.
-1. One by one, install the required Python packages via Pip, using a `requirements` file containing a list of Python packages selected to work with the Python version requested (e.g. 3.4 for `charmed34`).
+1. One by one, install the required Python packages via Pip, caching them locally outside the VM to save time later if they are needed again. selected to work with the Python version requested (e.g. 3.4 for `charmed34`).
 1. Install the IPython Notebook process as a Unix service, start it, and set it to start automatically when the VM boots.